Pennsylvania Department of Education Bureau of Special Education Guidance on Evaluations & Reevaluations

-An LEA may consider the provision of additional supports and services for a student prior to the completion of an initial evaluation to ensure access to their educational program during the COVID-19 school closures.
+An LEA may consider the provision of additional supports and services for a student prior to the completion of an initial evaluation to ensure access to their educational program during the COVID-19 Alternate Learning Models.

 Will BSE consider a LEA's failure to complete evaluations and reevaluations in a timely manner due to the COVID-19 school closures in reaching LEA compliance determinations?

 Yes.
 Evaluation and reevaluation timelines have not been waived by USDE.
 BSE is required to determine an LEA as being noncompliant for failure to meet timelines.
 In accordance with IDEA requirements, LEAs must correct all noncompliance as soon as possible but in no case later than one year from the date of the monitoring report.

 Should a LEA conduct virtual cognitive or achievement assessments?

 If standardized tests such as cognitive assessments, or formal achievement tests are not designed to be administered virtually, the administration of such tests must be given through the means in which they were developed and standardized to be considered valid and reliable.
 Deviations from standardization must be reported and, at times, can invalidate test results which could potentially impact eligibility determinations.

 If there are standardized tests such as cognitive assessments or formal achievement tests designed to be administered virtually, LEAs should consider the impact of environmental or other factors which could compromise the validity of the results.

 Therefore, evaluations that require in-person testing or observations should be postponed until the school deems it safe for staff and students for in-person testing.